What Does Sex Look Like for Intersex People?

 Many people who aren't intersex find themselves challenged by intersex bodies, and may even see them as threatening to their sexual orientation or basic understanding of human biology.
 In other words, intersex people upset others not only because they don’t understand who we are, but because we oblige them to reconsider who they are.

-'Folks can barely define what intersex is, let alone have robust conversations about intersex sex.'
+"Folks can barely define what intersex is, let alone have robust conversations about intersex sex," they said.

 As intersex communities strengthen and expand worldwide, dating and partnering with other intersex people is also an increasingly popular option (described by Jonah as "Inter4Inter" relationships).
 These connections can allow a lot of what usually has to be explained to instead be intuitively shared.